Fish-Network/docusaurus-deployment/fish-network-whitepaper.md

 * No subscription fees to join Fish Schools
 * No performance fees paid to Fish Network or Organizers(instead, Organizers participate directly in the upside alongside investors in each Fish School)
 * Adminstrative fees are paid pro-rata by all investors
+* Ability to opt-in to Liquidity Premium for optional early liquidity
 * Gas fees only for on-chain transactions (minimal on Base L2)

 #### 3.4 Key Differentiators for Fish Schools